kjnez/django-rclone/docs/index.md

                           (70+ storage backends)
 ```

 Database dumps stream directly from the dump process into `rclone rcat` via Unix pipes.
 No intermediate files are written.
 Restores work in reverse: `rclone cat` streams into the database restore process.
+The command layer finalizes subprocesses with centralized deadlock-safe pipe draining.

 Media backups use `rclone sync`, which is incremental by default -- only changed files are transferred.